Net Debt/EBITDA Screen: 22 Exchanges, 25 Years, One Signal

 Pattern 2: Emerging markets amplify the signal

-India (+10.43% vs Sensex) clearly outperforms.
+India (+6.50% vs Sensex, NSE-only) clearly outperforms.
 The credit-quality premium is larger in markets where leverage genuinely matters.
 India has had sustained periods of high credit risk, currency stress, and corporate governance pressure that directly punish leveraged companies.
 The signal captures that genuine differential.

 Pattern 3: High cash periods structurally limit results